[Tips for architectural photography explained] I took some photos after moving my office

 It operates as a cafe during the day and as a bar after 7pm, allowing employees, partners and customers to enjoy time together

-between seats as a measure against COVID-19partitionshave been installed
+Please note that partitions have been installed between seats as a measure against COVID-19

 And here is the bar counter